kazurayam/ReactInputField/README.md

  ✓ Ready in 5.4s
 ```

 Now you can visit http://localhost:3000.
-You will look see the page like this:
+You will see a page like this:

 ![my-next-app](https://kazurayam.github.io/ReactInputField/images/my-next-app.png)